Madonna of the Rose Garden (Botticelli): Description and style

-The Virgin Mary, with a pensive attitude, is holding the Christ Child on her knees beneath a loggia with columns supporting a semicircular arch with a coffered ceiling, framing the head of the Virgin and following the curved profile of the board.
+The painting measures 124 cm × 64 cm (49 in × 25 in).
+It depicts the Virgin Mary, with a pensive attitude, holding the Christ Child on her knees beneath a loggia with columns supporting a semicircular arch with a coffered ceiling, framing the head of the Virgin and following the curved profile of the board.
 Behind Mary extends a garden with its pink roses dominating the foreground.
 Below her is a floor with framed marble tiles which demonstrates the painter's mastery of perspective technique.

 The roses symbolize one of the titles of Mary, "Mystical Rose".
 The pomegranate, which Mary holds in her hand and which the Child is tasting, symbolizes fertility, royalty, and with its red color, the blood of the Passion of Jesus.

 The work shows incisive use of chiaroscuro reminiscent of Verrocchio, in whose workshop Botticelli may have trained.
 The same type of child, with a large oval head and joyful lively expression, can be seen in Verrocchio's sculpture Putto con delfino from the same period.
 The figure of Mary is elongated and loosely posed, much more so than in the works of Filippo Lippi, another of the young Botticelli's models.

 There are some uncertainties in space such as the disproportion of the architectural background which is too small compared to the figure of Mary and also compared to the flowers in the garden behind her.